-- 4. The CFSC in cumulative post-tenure review cases must receive from the appellant written information supporting the appeal.
+- 2. A faculty member who believes that relevant factors or materials have been ignored or misinterpreted by the DFSC/SFSC is encouraged to seek an informal resolution of the issues with the DFSC/SFSC.
+If such informal resolution is unsuccessful, the faculty member shall be required to have a formal meeting with the DFSC/SFSC to present arguments and additional materials for reconsideration of the decision (see XIII.D).
+If the formal meeting is unsuccessful then the appeal process shall proceed if the appellant so desires. - 3.
+By March 22 a faculty member must file to the CFSC chairperson a written appeal to the cumulative post-tenure review evaluation and/or plan for remediation.
+The Chairperson of the appropriate CFSC shall acknowledge receipt of the appeal to the appellant and the DFSC/SFSC within five (5) business days and shall refer the faculty member to the appropriate section of the ASPT policy. - 4.
 The appellant may request appropriate information regarding the case.
-This information shall include any document used to support a decision regarding the appellant's case.
+This information shall include any document used to support a decision regarding a faculty member.
 The appellant has the right to address the CFSC in person, and either the appellant or the CFSC can request the DFSC/SFSC to appear in person before the CFSC. - 5.
-The CFSC shall have access to any materials that were used by the DFSC/SFSC used to make its decision.
+The CFSC shall have access to any materials the DFSC/SFSC used to make its decision.
 The CFSC may request from the appropriate faculty status committee written information supporting the original decision, which the DFSC/SFSC shall supply.
 In those rare instances when an event occurs or information becomes available after the initial decision of the DFSC/SFSC and before deliberation of the CFSC, which event or information has direct bearing on the materials under review, such event or information may be considered by the CFSC with full written disclosure to the faculty member and the DFSC/SFSC.
-The CFSC may deny a hearing on an appeal where a substantial basis for an appeal has not been demonstrated.
+The CFSC may deny a hearing on an appeal where a substantial basis for an appeal has not been demonstrated. - 6.
+If a hearing is permitted by the CFSC, it will be conducted in accordance with XIII.D.
+In no event shall written notification of the CFSC's decision occur later than April 15.